agmoyano/node-jasper/README.md

       data: {}, //Data to be applied to the report.
 If there is an array of reports, data will be applied to each.
       override: {} //properties of report to override for this specific method call.
       dataset: {} //an object to be JSON serialized and passed to the Report as fields instead of parameters (see the example for more info)
- 	}
+	  query: '' // string to pass to jasperreports to query on the dataset }
  	```
   * An array with any combination of the three posibilities described before.